rohitchormale/chessercise/README.md

 - course(str)
 direction to traverse. possible values - TOP, RIGHT, BOTTOM, LEFT, RTOP, LTOP, RBOTTOM, LBOTTOM

-- squares(int)
+- squares (int)
 number of squres to traverls

-- posf(str)
+- posf (str)
 file value of given position

-- posr(int)
+- posr (int)
 rank value of given position

-- exact(bool)
+- exact (bool)
-Traverse exact path if True.
-If boundry crossed, return False Traverse partial path if False until boundry.
+In case boundry is crossed when traversing, return zero positions if True.
+If False, when boundry is crossed, return all traversed positions till boundry.

 ## Notes